 Many spammers and hackers use VPN-type services to protect their identities, so blocking an IP address or even a country will not block a persistent criminal from accessing or posting to your website.
 If they choose to do so, they can simply change the VPN service location to an altogether different IP address or country on the fly through their VPN software.
 That said, let’s get started.

 This article provides a comprehensive guide for blocking IP addresses or entire countries in WordPress.
 It explains how to identify malicious IP addresses by analyzing website activity logs or monitoring comments, and how to add a “bad IP list” into the WordPress Discussion Settings page.
-The article also covers the use of a plugin called IQ Block Country for blocking entire countries and the process for obtaining and uploading the necessary GeoLite2 data file.
+The article also covers the use of Cloudflare to block countries, and a plugin called IQ Block Country for blocking countries and the process for obtaining and uploading the necessary GeoLite2 data file.
 It also includes notes about the effects of IP address blocking and search engine optimization. ]

 Step 1: How do I Identify Malicious IP Addresses?